Midsummer: Alaska

-As the state of Alaska, northernmost state in the nation, straddles the Arctic Circle, midsummer is a time when most of the state is in daylight or civil twilight the entire day.
-The Midnight Sun Game is an annual tradition in the city of Fairbanks, in which a regulation game of baseball is played at 10:30 p.m. local time, through the midnight hour, with no artificial lighting.
+As the northernmost state in the nation, Alaska straddles the Arctic Circle.
+Thus much of the state lacks civil twilight from mid-May to Mid-July, engendering the nickname "Land of the Midnight Sun."
+Summer solstice is especially celebrated in the Interior Alaskan city of Fairbanks, with events such as the Midnight Sun Festival downtown, the Midnight Sun Run from the University of Alaska Fairbanks to Pioneer Park, and the Midnight Sun Game.
+The latter is an annual tradition in which a regulation game of baseball is played at 10:30 p.m. local time, through the midnight hour, with no artificial lighting, by the Alaska Goldpanners on Growden Field.

 California

 Since 1974, Santa Barbara has hosted an annual Summer Solstice celebration, typically on the weekend of or the weekend after the actual solstice.
 It includes a festival and parade.

 In Santa Clara County, the Swedish American Patriotic League has held a Midsummer celebration at Sveadal for more than 120 years.
-It includes a parade, decorating and raising a Maypole, dancing and other activities.
+It includes a parade, decorating and raising a maypole, dancing and other activities.

 Illinois

+In the Chicago area, Midsummer is celebrated in several locations.
+The historically Swedish neighborhood of Andersonville is prominent among them.
+A stretch of Clark street is sectioned off for three days and there are vendors, live music, and a raising of the maypole.
 Geneva hosts a Swedish Day (Svenskarnas Dag) festival on the third Sunday of June.
 The event, featuring maypole-raising, dancing, and presentation of an authentic Viking ship, dates back to 1911.